by G. Jack Urso

 I asked him to tell me more about the school he attended and I knew it.
 My small Evangelical high school played his small Evangelical high school in soccer — and regularly beat them — oh, so many years ago.
 Rural and in the middle of nowhere, there was little diversity of religion or race in the area.

-I seldom mention my personal opinions on politics or religion in class, so the student really had no idea what was coming.
-When I revealed that not only was I raised Catholic and received four of the sacraments, but I also attended Evangelical churches in my youth and graduated from an Evangelical high school and college, the look on his face, which until then had been quite confident, suddenly dropped.
+I make a point to avoid discussing my personal opinions on politics or religion in class, so my earnest young student really had no idea what was coming.
+When I revealed that not only was I raised Catholic and received four of the sacraments, but I also attended Protestant non-denominational Evangelical churches in my youth and graduated from an Evangelical high school and college, the look on his face, which until then had been quite confident, suddenly dropped.
 He realized I was the absolute last person he could try and run this essay by.

 Much to his surprise and consternation, he discovered I could quote the bible as extensively as he could as I proceeded to trade him scripture for scripture.
 Not only had I been Catholic and Evangelical, but I was now agnostic.
 I was pretty much this student's nightmare.